 Hip dysplasia causes pain and stiffness in the hips, so symptoms will cause your dog to have difficulty moving.
 In particular, your dog may be reluctant to get up from lying down or avoid going upstairs.

 They may also be stiff or appear to be in pain after exercising or first thing in the morning.
-If you notice that your dog isn’t as active or doesn’t seem to be enjoying the same physical activities, it could be a sign that they’re beginning to suffer from hip dysplasia.
+If you notice that your dog isn’t as active or doesn’t seem to be enjoying physical activities as much as usual, it could be a sign that they’re beginning to suffer from hip dysplasia.
 One of the clearest signs of the condition is an altered gait.

 If your dog hops with both rear legs together while walking or running, there’s a strong chance they are developing the disorder.
 You may also notice that your dog gains weight quickly, largely because physical activity has become painful.
 If you notice any of these signs, set up an appointment to have an x-ray and evaluation with your vet.
 If the vet identifies hip dysplasia, you can begin preventative treatment that will make things much easier for your dog.

-There is no cure for hip dysplasia, but treatments can help to reduce pain, improve mobility and slow the disorder’s development.
+There is no cure for hip dysplasia, but treatments can help reduce pain, improve mobility, and slow the disorder’s development.
 Treatments vary depending on the dog and the severity of the problem.

 If your German Shepherd is diagnosed, your vet will likely prescribe an anti-inflammatory medication.
-If your dog is experiencing moderate to severe pain, your vet may also prescribe pain relief medication.
-In more extreme cases, your vet can surgically replace the hip.
+If your dog is experiencing moderate to severe pain, your vet may also prescribe pain-relief medication.
+In more extreme cases, your vet may offer to surgically replace the hip.